 PORTFOLIO

-Dr. Marvin Dunn’s unlikely revolution in Republican Florida
+Dr. Marvin Dunn’s unlikely revolution in Republican Florida.

 He'll be a great prime minister if he wins.
 He's also one more man poised to beat a capable woman.